programminghistorian/jekyll/lessons/transforming-xml-with-xsl.md

 You are starting a new project analysing book auction catalogues from the early seventeenth century.
 You start recording the publication details and auction listings into a series of Word documents and Excel spreadsheets.
 A month into the project, you are invited to present your research to the Pro-Vice Chancellor.
 Your head of department suggests that you create a 'snazzy' set of slides and handouts to help her understand your project.
 You have some preliminary conclusions about the material, but the data is scattered in several places and formatting it properly will take more time than you have.

-In all three of these situations, a basic understanding of XML, and its sister-language XSL, could have saved you time and aggrevation.
-This tutorial will provide you with the ability to convert, or transform, historical data from an [XML](https://en.wikipedia.org/wiki/XML) database (whether a single file or several linked documents) into a variety of different presentations---condensed tables, exhaustive lists or paragraphed narratives---and file formats.
+In all three of these situations, a basic understanding of XML, and its sister-language [XSL](https://en.wikipedia.org/wiki/XML), could have saved you time and aggrevation.
+This tutorial will provide you with the ability to convert or transform historical data from an [XML](https://en.wikipedia.org/wiki/XML) database (whether a single file or several linked documents) into a variety of different presentations---condensed tables, exhaustive lists or paragraphed narratives---and file formats.
 Whether filtering a large database or adding formatting such as headings and pagination, [XSL](https://en.wikipedia.org/wiki/XSL) offers historians the ability to reshape databases to support their changing research or publication needs.

 ## What is XML?

 **eXtensible Markup Language** (**XML**) is a highly flexible method for encoding or structuring your data.
 Unlike [**Hypertext Markup Language** (**HTML**)](https://en.wikipedia.org/wiki/HTML), which has a set vocabulary, XML is extensible; it can be expanded to include whatever sections, sub-section, and sub-sub-sections you need in order to store your data in the way you wish.

 A database can be made up of one or more XML files and each file has the same basic structure.
 Each section, or layer, of the file is surrounded by a set of [elements](https://en.wikipedia.org/wiki/XSLT_elements).
+An element is, essentially, a category or name for the type of data you are providing.
 Like [Russian Nesting Dolls](https://en.wikipedia.org/wiki/Matryoshka_doll), each level of elements exists entirely within another one.
 The **top-level element** encloses the entire database.
 Each element within the top-level element is a **child** of that element.
 Likewise, the element surrounding a child element is called the **parent** element.

     <top>
 		<parent>